cardboard-iguana/cardboard-iguana.com/log/2021-10-02-tryhackme-complete-beginner.md

 The active vs. passive FTP distinction is about how the *server* handles establishing the data channel (the command channel is always set up by the client connecting to the server).

-* Active FTP: The client opens a port which the server *actively* connects to when establishing the data channel.
+Active FTP: The client opens a port which the server *actively* connects to when establishing the data channel.

-* Passive FTP: The server opens a port which the client connects to when establishing the data channel.
+Passive FTP: The server opens a port which the client connects to when establishing the data channel.

-References:

 * [File Transfer Protocol (Wikipedia)](https://en.wikipedia.org/wiki/File_Transfer_Protocol)